-The NWT also wrongly translates John 8:58.
+The New World Translation also wrongly translates John 8:58!
 Their strange rendering for this verse is:

 John 1:1 in the vast majority of Bibles reveal the deity of Christ:(14)

-John 1:1the Word was God (NKJV).In contrast, the NWT renders John 1:1 in a most unusual way to protect the doctrines of the Jehovah's Witnesses:
+New World Translation John 1:1the Word was God (NKJV).In contrast, the New World Translation renders John 1:1 in a most unusual way to protect the doctrines of the Jehovah's Witnesses:

 the Word was God (NIV).